Skip to content

 • Application (client) ID

 2. Configure application permissions.
-The following permissions are required:
+Add the following permissions:

 • SecurityAlert.Read.All (application permission)